 - Take BRAFTOVI exactly as your healthcare provider tells you.
-Do not change your dose or stop taking BRAFTOVI unless your healthcare provider tells you to. - Your healthcare provider may change your dose of BRAFTOVI, temporarily stop, or completely stop your treatment with BRAFTOVI if you develop certain side effects. - For melanoma, take BRAFTOVI in combination with binimetinib by mouth one time each day. - For colorectal cancer, take BRAFTOVI by mouth one time each day.
+Do not change your dose or stop taking BRAFTOVI unless your healthcare provider tells you to. - For melanoma and NSCLC, BRAFTOVI is given in combination with binimetinib.
+Take BRAFTOVI by mouth one time each day. - For colorectal cancer, take BRAFTOVI by mouth one time each day.
 You will also receive cetuximab through a vein in your arm (intravenously) given by your healthcare provider. - BRAFTOVI may be taken with or without food. - Avoid grapefruit during treatment with BRAFTOVI.
 Grapefruit products may increase the amount of BRAFTOVI in your body. - If you miss a dose of BRAFTOVI, take it as soon as you remember.
 If it is within 12 hours of your next scheduled dose, take your next dose at your regular time.
 Do not make up for the missed dose. - Do not take an extra dose if you vomit after taking your scheduled dose.
 Take your next dose at your regular time. - If you stop treatment with binimetinib or cetuximab, talk to your healthcare provider about your BRAFTOVI treatment.
 Your BRAFTOVI dose may need to be changed or stopped.